Xzelsius/Ayaka/docs/en/guide/packages/nuke/build-components/general.md

 or as part of other targets.

 Although, not required by NUKE, Ayaka provides a definition and one or more implementations for each target.
-The definitions are named using the `IHave...Target` patter, for example `IHaveCleanTarget`).
-The implementations use the `ICan...` patter, for example `ICanClean`.
+The definitions are named using the `IHave...Target` pattern, for example `IHaveCleanTarget`.
+The implementations use the `ICan...` pattern, for example `ICanClean`.

-This allows to create custom targets that depend on definition, but not on a strict implementation of it.
-For example, an implementation from Ayaka does suit your needs, and you want to create your own implementation based on Ayaka's definition.
+This allows you to create custom targets that depend on a definition, but not on a strict implementation of it.
+For example, an implementation from Ayaka does not suit your needs, and you want to create your own implementation based on Ayaka's definition.

 ### ICanClean